Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 To begin, get your puppy used to the idea of having their teeth cleaned.

-It’s best to leave serious ear cleaning to the experts.
-However, there are a few things you can do at home to lend a helping hand and keep your puppy's ears healthy and clean.
+It's best to leave serious ear cleaning to the experts.
+However, you can do a few things at home to lend a helping hand and keep your puppy's ears healthy and clean.

-First, keep an eye on your puppy’s ears.
-If you notice excessive earwax or dirt, you may gently clean your puppy’s ears - just make sure you don’t clean so deeply as to cause irritation.
+First, keep an eye on your puppy's ears.
+If you notice excessive earwax or dirt, you may gently clean your puppy's ears - make sure not to clean so deeply that you cause your puppy irritation.

-Simply fold your puppy’s ear back and wipe away any debris or earwax that you can see on the underside of his or her ear.
+Fold your puppy's ear back and wipe away any debris or earwax that you can see on the underside of their ear.

 If your puppy's inner ears appear dirty, clean them with a cotton ball or piece of gauze dampened with mineral oil, hydrogen peroxide, or a liquid ear cleaner specially formulated for this purpose.